DhruvAthaide/Facebook-Messaging-Automation/README.md

 ]
 ```

-Then, you can simply run the python file and not touch anything and it will execute the message sending to the facebook profile's provided in the XLSX or Excel File.
+Then, you can simply run the python file and not touch anything and it will execute the message sending to the facebook profile's provided in the CSV File.

+Once the execution is done, there will be a new CSV File called 'profile_links_updated.csv' and in that file there will be a column next to the profile links and it will tell the status of whether it has messaged that particular profile or not.

 ## Authors